OUR TEAM

 EcoLogik Institute conservation biologist, IF/THEN Ambassador, researcher, mentor.

 As a Queer woman with a non-traditional pathway to STEM, Sam’s passion is to uplift and support youth to follow their curiosity and to never feel limited by other people’s expectations.
 Sam’s mantra is, “if she can see it, she can be it.”
-Sam worked for 7 years as a wildlife conservation biologist and science educator for the National Park Service at Cabrillo National Monument, where she led wildlife survey efforts, trained researchers, and educated and informed tens of thousands of youths and visitors to the park.
-She co-founded the EcoLogik Institute to reach underserved girls and gender-marginalized youth and connect them to the science of the public lands in their backyard.
-Sam is an advocate for place-based, hands-on learning that allows youth access to science learning and practice that is both culturally relevant and empowering for the youth we serve.
+Sam worked for 7 years as a wildlife conservation biologist and science educator for the National Park Service at Cabrillo National Monument, where she led wildlife survey efforts, trained researchers, and educated and informed tens of thousands of youth and visitors to the park.

 Executive Director